 The Climate Leadership Plan places an economy-wide price on carbon emissions through a carbon levy on heating and transportation fuels, and performance standards on large industrial emitters.

-Even with the carbon levy, Alberta will have the third lowest provincial taxes/levies on gasoline and diesel in 2017, after Saskatchewan and Manitoba.
+Even with the carbon levy, Alberta will have the third lowest provincial taxes/levies on gasoline and diesel in 2018, after Saskatchewan and Manitoba.

 Alberta maintains the lowest overall tax regime in Canada, with no provincial sales tax, health premium or payroll tax.

-Alberta's corporate tax rate remains at 12%.
+Alberta's general corporate tax rate remains at 12%.

 Personal income taxes

-Alberta's tax system is indexed to inflation, ensuring that the value of tax credits is not eroded over time, and that taxpayers are not pushed into higher tax brackets.
+Alberta's tax system is indexed to inflation to ensure the value of tax credits is not eroded over time, and taxpayers are not pushed into higher tax brackets.

-Indexing the personal income tax system is estimated to save Albertans $70 million in 2017.
+Indexing the personal income tax system is estimated to save Albertans $65 million in 2018.

-Table 4: Income tax rates
+Table 3: Income tax rates

-|Tax Rate||2016 Taxable Income Brackets||2017 Taxable Income Brackets|
+|Tax Rate||2017 Taxable Income Brackets||2018 Taxable Income Brackets|

 Alberta's tax advantage